Best Rewards Card: The Starwood Preferred Guest Credit Card from American Express

 Why the Starwood Preferred Guest Credit Card?

-Since I learned how to use credit card rewards to travel the world, the Starwood Preferred Guest® Credit Card from American Express has become my favorite product, hands down.
-For each dollar I spend with this card, I earn one point in Starwood Hotel’s Preferred Guest program.
+Since I learned how to use credit card rewards to travel the world, the Starwood Preferred Guest® Credit Card has become my favorite product, hands down.
+For each dollar I spend with this card, I earn one point in Starwood Hotel's Preferred Guest program.
 Starwood is the parent company of several different hotel chains, including Sheraton, Westin, and Le Meridian.
-Once points are earned, members have nearly endless options to redeem them for free hotel nights, frequent flier miles, or other valuable awards.
+Once points are earned, members have a variety of options to redeem them for free hotel nights, frequent flier miles, or other valuable awards.
 Of course, there are several other credit cards that offer hotel points, and many of those programs appear to have similar redemption options.
-But compared to its competitors, Starwood points offer unsurpassed value and flexibility.
+But compared to its competitors, Starwood points offer great value and flexibility.
 In fact, each Starpoint is worth far more than any airline mile or credit card reward point, let alone other points from competing hotel chains.

 Generally speaking, for each dollar I spend using this card, I'm getting roughly 3 to 5 cents worth of free hotel stays or airfare back from the Starwood network.
 Other networks generally fall far short of this, providing me only with 1.5 cents back.
 Of course the 3 to 5 cents number is highly variable, and may go up or down depending on whether you are traveling during peak season (when you might get back more bang for your buck) or during off-peak season (when you might get back get less).